 - The winning poster will be seen across the state.
 (Past winners were on public transportation!)

 - All entries must be original artwork created by a high school-aged Massachusetts teen (14-19) not enrolled in post-secondary education.
 A participant may enter the contest only once.
 Note: Teens do not need to be enrolled in high school to enter the contest.

 - Each submission must be accompanied by a completed Poster Contest Entry & Release Form, available on this website.

 - The participant’s full name and town must be written in the lower right-hand corner on the back of the poster.

 - The poster must be related to workplace safety and health in some way.
-All words must be spelled correctly and be written clearly.

 - If the poster is written in a language that is not English, an English translation must be included with the submission.